Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 Are dissenting opinions permitted under the law of your jurisdiction?

 Austrian law does not expressly permit dissenting opinions, but does provide for decisions to be made by a majority vote and stipulates that the presiding arbitrator must provide reasons for any omitted signature on the award.
-Commentators argue that this can be regarded as an implicit admittance of dissenting opinions under Austrian law.
+This is generally regarded as an implicit admittance of dissenting opinions under Austrian law.

 In a similar vein, the Supreme Court recently acknowledged that dissenting opinions are permissible in arbitrations under the International Chamber of Commerce Rules and held that a dissenting opinion need not be submitted in enforcement proceedings in Austria.